chef-boneyard/chef-rfc/new/node_state_separation.md

 ## Motivation

     As a user of the knife CLI
-    I want to be able to update my nodes run_list and have the changes not be reverted by an in-flight Chef run
+    I want to be able to update my node's run_list and have the changes not be reverted by an in-flight Chef run

     As a user of search who cares about security